I used to be a wade fisher. A wade angler. A bankie.

 How Boat Anglers should approach the Wade Angler

 One of the worst things to happen to the wade fisherman is to have one of those yahoo’s in drift boats, tubes, pontoon boats, rafts…float in and through his water.
 That is worst case scenario.
 I see it all the time.
+Will the fish come back?
+Yeah, sometimes.
+It is a big huge gigantic river, with room for all.
 Respect the water of the bank angler.
 The feller casting into that riffle, he is fishing that riffle.
 He has walked in and he is actively fishing.
 Yep, he is thinking to himself…

-“Hey bud, open your fucking eyes…I’m right here.
+“Hey bud, open your freaking eyes…I’m right here.
 I’m fishing here.
 Please do not run over my water.
 Hey boat dude, I’m right here.”

 Angler in boat after crashing into and getting stuck on the riffle bar that wade angler feller is fishing says something like…